Limeify/The-Dumbass-1.19.3/README.md

 ## Run.

-If you woke up on a Friday Night
+If you wake up on a Friday Night

 ## Running won't save you.